m-sohaib-bari/M-Sohaib-Bari/README.md

-- 👋 Hi, I’m @M-Sohaib-Bari
+👋 Hi, I’m @M-Sohaib-Bari
-- 🌱 I’m currently learning c++ and javascript
+🌱 I have expertise in web development (HTML, CSS, Bootstrap, JavaScript, React.js) and programming languages such as Python (NumPy, SciPy, Matplotlib), C++, and Java.
-- 💞️ I’m looking to collaborate on projects related python, javascript, and c++.
+💞️ I’m open to collaboration on projects related to web development, data science, and AI/ML.
-- 📫 How to reach me : msbm290@gmail.com
+📫 Feel free to reach out at: msbm290@gmail.com

 <!---
 M-Sohaib-Bari/M-Sohaib-Bari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.